 If you track transactions by class, it’s easy to plan ahead for each segment.
 You can create a budget by class based on profit and loss from the last financial year.
 This helps you set more manageable budget targets for each part of your business.
 Then, you can run reports to see your progress toward your goal, so you can stay on track.
 We’ll show you how.

 Step 1: Review your profit and loss by class

 If you haven’t yet, check your profitability by class from your last financial year.
 Make sure the numbers are right.
 When you’re ready to add a budget, these figures will help you base your targets on last financial year’s financial performance.

-- Go to Reports and select the Standard tab.
+- Go to Reports (Take me there) then select the Standard tab.

 - Search for and run the report Profit and Loss by Class.

 - Go to the top of your report.

 - Select the Report period ▼ dropdown.
 Then select Last year, if your financial year starts in January.
 If not, select Last financial year.